adrn/Python-Columbia/Meeting 1 -- Python Introduction/README.md

         >>> a = "I'm here for an argument"

 *   Open up [Basics_BasicVariableTypes](https://github.com/adrn/PythonBeer/blob/master/Meeting%201%20--%20Python%20Introduction/Basics_BasicVariableTypes.py)
-    to follow along.
-Some basic variable types in Python are shown in the example script below.
+    to follow along: some basic variable types in Python are shown in the example script.

     * Integers are created by setting a variable equal to a number with no decimal.